GiMoody/PDSProject/README.md

-# PDSProject - LAN File Sharing
+# LAN File Sharing - A PDS Project

-PDSProject (scegliere altro nome plz) is a LAN file sharing application developed for the PDS (Programmazione di Sistema) course at Politecnico di Torino.
+LAN File Sharing is a file sharing application developed for the PDS (Programmazione di Sistema) course at Politecnico di Torino.
 With it you can:
 * Send files and directory
 * Customize your user profile